Colleen Moore: Success

 The next stage of her career was with the Christie Film Company, a move she made when she decided she needed comic training.
 While with Christie she made Her Bridal Nightmare, A Roman Scandal, and So Long Letty.
 At the same time as she was working on these films, she worked on The Devil's Claim with Sessue Hayakawa (in which she played a Persian woman), When Dawn Came, and His Nibs (1921) with Chic Sale.
 All the while, Marshall Neilan had been attempting to get Moore released from her contract so she could work for him.
 He was successful and made Dinty with Moore, releasing near the end of 1920, followed by When Dawn Came.

 For all his efforts to win Moore away from Christie, it seems Neilan loaned Moore to other studios most of the time.
 He loaned her out to King Vidor for The Sky Pilot, released in May 1921, yet another Western.
 After working on The Sky Pilot on location in the snows of Truckee, she was off to Catalina Island for work on The Lotus Eater with John Barrymore.
 In October 1921, His Nibs was released, her only film to be released that year besides The Sky Pilot.
 In His Nibs, Moore actually appeared in a film within the film; the framing film was a comedy vehicle for Chic Sales.
 The film it framed was a spoof on films of the time.
 1922 proved to be an eventful year for Moore; she was named a WAMPAS Baby Star during a "frolic" at the Ambassador Hotel which became an annual event, in recognition of her growing popularity.
 In early 1922, Come On Over was released, made from a Rupert Hughes story and directed by Alfred E. Green.
 Hughes directed Moore himself in The Wallflower, released that same year.
-In addition, Neilan introduced her to John McCormick, a publicist who had had his eye on Moore ever since he had first seen her photograph.
+Additionally, Neilan introduced her to John McCormick, a publicist who had had his eye on Moore ever since he had first seen her photograph.
 He had prodded Marshall into an introduction.
 The two hit it off, and before long they were engaged.
 By the end of that year, three more of her films were released: Forsaking All Others, The Ninety and Nine, and Broken Chains.